Machete: Warfare

 People in uprisings sometimes use these weapons.
 For example, the Boricua Popular Army are unofficially called macheteros because of the machete-wielding laborers of sugar cane fields of past Puerto Rico.

 Many of the killings in the 1994 Rwandan genocide were performed with machetes, and they were the primary weapon used by the Interahamwe militias there.
 Machetes were also a distinctive tool and weapon of the Haitian Tonton Macoute.

 In 1762, the British captured Havana in a lengthy siege during the Seven Years' War.
 Volunteer militiamen led by Pepe Antonio, a Guanabacoa councilman, were issued with machetes during the unsuccessful defense of the city.
 The machete was also the most iconic weapon during the independence wars in Cuba, although it saw limited battlefield use.
 Carlos Manuel de Céspedes, owner of the sugar refinery La Demajagua near Manzanillo, freed his slaves on 10 October 1868.
 He proceeded to lead them, armed with machetes, in revolt against the Spanish government.
 The first cavalry charge using machetes as the primary weapon was carried out on 4 November 1868 by Máximo Gómez, a sergeant born in the Dominican Republic, who later became the general in chief of the Cuban Army.

 The machete is a common side arm and tool for many ethnic groups in West Africa.
 Machetes in this role are referenced in Chinua Achebe's Things Fall Apart.

 Some countries have a name for the blow of a machete; the Spanish machetazo is sometimes used in English.
 In the British Virgin Islands, Grenada, Jamaica, Saint Kitts and Nevis, Barbados, Saint Lucia, and Trinidad and Tobago, the word planass means to hit someone with the flat of the blade of a machete or cutlass.
 To strike with the sharpened edge is to "chop".
-Throughout the Caribbean, the term 'cutlass' refers to a laborers' cutting tool.
+Throughout the English-speaking islands of the Caribbean, the term "cutlass" refers to a laborers' cutting tool.

 The Brazilian Army's Instruction Center on Jungle Warfare developed a machete-style knife with a blade 10 in in length and a very pronounced clip point.
-This machete is issued with a 5 in Bowie knife and a sharpening stone in the scabbard; collectively called a "jungle kit" (Conjunto de Selva in Portuguese); it is manufactured by Indústria de Material Bélico do Brasil (IMBEL).
+This machete is issued with a 5 in Bowie knife and a sharpening stone in the scabbard, collectively called a "jungle kit" (Conjunto de Selva in Portuguese); it is manufactured by Indústria de Material Bélico do Brasil (IMBEL).

 The machete was used as a weapon during the Mau Mau rebellion, in the Rwandan Genocide, and in South Africa, particularly in the 1980s and early 1990s when the former province of Natal was wracked by conflict between the African National Congress and the Zulu-nationalist Inkatha Freedom Party.